Frequently Asked Questions

 4. How are Community Education Classes useful ?

 Community Education classes are for personal enrichment and professional development.
 We offer both ground and online classes that support continuing education for those not looking for a degree.
-Our classes are short-term, not-for-credit classes and are non-transferrable for academic credit.
+Our classes are short-term, not-for-credit classes and are non-transferable for academic credit.
 Some classes are open to students under 18 with permission of the instructor.
-College for Youth class ages are listed with the class title.
-SMC Continuing & Community Education classes are not equivalent to credit classes and cannot be used to meet prerequisites in the SMC credit program.
+SMC Community Education classes are not equivalent to credit classes and cannot be used to meet prerequisites in the SMC credit program.
 Some of our classes offer a certificate of completion, or prepare one to successfully pass an accreditation exam.

 5. Is there a minimum age limit for students to attend a class?